 Article VIII Use of Outside Experts

-When conducting the periodic reviews as provided for in Article VII of this Exhibit G, the Corporation may, but need not, use outside advisors.
+When conducting the periodic reviews as provided for in Article VII of this Exhibit F, the Corporation may, but need not, use outside advisors.
 If outside experts are used, their use shall not relieve the Board of its responsibility for ensuring periodic reviews are conducted.

+Approved and Signed by current Trustees:

+Dr. Hemant Sheth, MD Dr. Arvind Shah

+Dr. Janak Choksi, MD Hemant Sura

+Chhaya Pranay Parekh Manisha Yogesh Patel